StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 ## How alert feeders work

-Alert feeders allow an organization to automate data retrieval at a defined frequency from an external service through an HTTP API call.
-The retrieved data is then converted into alerts using [a function](#feeder-functions).
+Alert feeders automate data retrieval at defined frequencies from external services through HTTP API calls.
+The retrieved data is converted into alerts using [feeder functions](#feeder-functions).
 Each alert feeder supports only one function.

-Alert feeders don't perform bi-directional synchronization.

-In addition to alerts, alert feeders can also generate cases and tasks
+Alert feeders perform unidirectional data retrieval only.
+In addition to alerts, alert feeders can generate cases and tasks.

 ## Feeder functions

 !!! tip "Feeder function examples"
     Feeder function examples are available in [a dedicated GitHub repository](https://github.com/StrangeBeeCorp/thehive-templates/tree/main/Functions%20Examples/Alert%20Feeder%20Functions){target=_blank}.

-A feeder function transforms data retrieved from the HTTP API call and converts it into the expected TheHive format to create alerts.
+Feeder functions transform data retrieved from HTTP API calls into the expected TheHive format for alert creation.

-Avoid creating a feeder function as a standalone function, as it can't link to an alert feeder.
-Instead, [create it directly within the alert feeder](create-a-feeder.md).
+Feeder functions must be [created directly within the alert feeder](create-a-feeder.md) rather than as standalone functions, as standalone functions can't link to alert feeders.
 After creation, the function automatically appears in the [functions list](../manage-functions/about-functions.md) with the type *feeder*.

-Modify the function either [from the functions list](../manage-functions/about-functions.md) or within the alert feeder configuration.
+Functions can be modified either [from the functions list](../manage-functions/about-functions.md) or within the alert feeder configuration.

 Deleting an alert feeder doesn't remove its associated function.
-To remove the function, follow the steps in [Delete a Function](../manage-functions/delete-a-function.md).
+Function removal requires following the steps in [Delete a Function](../manage-functions/delete-a-function.md).

 ## Authentication modes

-Currently, alert feeders support the following four authentication methods:
+Alert feeders currently support four authentication methods:

 * None
 * Basic